ibm-messaging/cphtestp/README.md

 The MQ clients within the docker container can be configured to attempt to autoreconnect, by setting the MQ_AUTORECONNECT environment variable.
 This can be set to any of the MQ CNO reconnection options.
 Setting it to MQCNO_RECONNECT - the clients will attempt to reconnect using the same QMName, host and port configuration as the initial connection.
 By default, the functionality will remain MQCNO_RECONNECT_DISABLED.
 It should be noted that the underlying MQ client (cph) is not coded to support reliable reconnection in all circumstances.

 ## Embedded cph
-The version of cph contained in this image was taken on 5th April 2022 and built on 64bit xLinux.
+The version of cph contained in this image was taken on 3rd July 2024 and built on 64bit xLinux.
 The most up to date cph code can be found here: https://github.com/ibm-messaging/mq-cph